-Figure 2.
-Patent Rates vs. 3rd Grade Math Test Scores for Children of Low- vs. High-Income Parents
+FIGURE 2: Patent Rates vs. 3rd Grade Math Test Scores for Children of Low- vs. High-Income Parents

+Children from highincome families are ten times more likely to become inventors than children from low-income families.
 The gap in innovation explained by test scores grows in later grades; by 8th grade, half of the gap in innovation by income can be explained by differences in test scores.
-This is because low-income children steadily fall behind their high-income peers over time, perhaps because of differences in their schools and childhood environments.
+This is because lowincome children steadily fall behind their high-income peers over time, perhaps because of differences in their schools and childhood environments.
 We next turn to analyze what specific environmental factors contribute to these disparities.

+LESSON 2

-Lesson 2: Exposure to innovation substantially increases the chances that children become inventors.
+Exposure to innovation substantially increases the chances that children become inventors.